matt-42/silicon/_docs/apis.md

 ```

-The backends usually reflect the namespace hierarchy in the
+The backends reflect the namespace hierarchy in the routes.
+For
-routes.
-For example, with a classic http backend, procedure5 will be
+example, with a classic http backend, procedure5 will be accessible
-accessible under /namespace2/procedure5.
+under /namespace2/procedure5.